 Praised for his vocal phrasing and colour, James Clayton is one the most versatile singers to emerge from Australia in recent years.
 He has been lauded by audiences and reviewers alike for his performances throughout the opera houses and concert halls of Australia and New Zealand.

-In 2016, he sings Tonio (Pagliacci) for Victorian Opera, Scully (The Riders) for West Australian Opera and The Speaker (The Magic Flute) for New Zealand Opera – he also appears as soloist with the Melbourne and New Zealand Symphony Orchestras.
+In 2016, he sang Tonio (Pagliacci) for Victorian Opera, Scully (The Riders) for West Australian Opera and The Speaker (The Magic Flute) for New Zealand Opera – he also appeared as soloist with the Melbourne and New Zealand Symphony Orchestras.
 2017 will see major appearances in Melbourne, Adelaide, Auckland, Wellington and Christchurch.

 Recent engagements have included Escamillo in Carmen for Opera Australia and the title role in Rigoletto, Leporello in Don Giovanni and Schaunard in La bohème for West Australian Opera.
 He has also enjoyed considerable success on the concert platform with performances of Handel's Messiah (New Zealand Symphony Orchestra), Haydn’s Mass in Time of War and Puccini’s Messa di Gloria (Tasmanian Symphony Orchestra), Mozart’s Mass in C Minor and Beethoven's Ninth Symphony (West Australian Symphony Orchestra) and Orff’s Carmina Burana (Orchestra Wellington).